SmartInvoiceXYZ/smart-invoice/packages/docs/docs/creating-a-smart-invoice.md

 <summary> What is Safety Valve and Why is it Important?  </summary>
 <p>&nbsp;</p>

 ###### Safety Valve is a built in function that allows the client to withdraw funds from the contract on the date specified in the date entry field.
-This can be a useful feature in the scenario that a provider goes unresponsive or bails on the project, in which case the client can withdraw all funds deposited into smart invoice on the Safety Valve date.
+This can be a useful feature in the scenario that a provider goes unresponsive or bails on the project, in which case the client can withdraw all funds deposited into smart invoice on or after the Safety Valve date.

 </details></h4>